pedroaugusto04/PromptBridge/README.md

 # PromptBridge

-A quick CLI tool that translates coding prompts from your native language (e.g., Portuguese) to another language (e.g., English) via a global hotkey.
+A quick tool that translates coding prompts from your native language (e.g., Portuguese) to another language (e.g., English) via a global hotkey.
 The translated text is automatically copied to your clipboard, ready to paste anywhere.
 Safely preserves all code blocks, file paths, and terminal commands during translation.

 ---